-It ended with approximately 300 m2 and 7 clinic rooms, the two dentists throughout the process kept in mind that the clinic should be welcoming to the patients.
-There are colourful paintings on the walls, and in some clinic rooms there is an almost Zen atmosphere with large pictures of green lush landscapes that the patient can dream away in.
+They ended up with approximately 300 m2 and 7 clinic rooms.
+Throughout the process, the two dentists kept in mind that the clinic should be welcoming to patients.
+There are colorful paintings on the walls, and in some clinic rooms there is an almost Zen-like atmosphere, with large pictures of green, lush landscapes that the patient can get lost in.